glowiak/vmanager/README.txt

 deb - Debian package (yet not available) rpm - RedHat package (not available) tar.xz  - source code (not available, because source code is installed to /opt/vmanager with package)

+Should I move project to python 2 to get more portability?